The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Multidimensional Monotone Case Problems

 \section{Multidimensional Monotone Case Problems}

 We now come to the main point of this paper:\ Can we use the monotone case approach to find truly multidimensional stopping problems with explicit solutions?
-The answer is yes in so far, as we can present nontrivial examples in the following section.
+The answer is yes as shown in the following section by several non-trivial examples.